MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/submit-your-app.md

 To publish your app to the Teams store and AppSource, you must [first set up a developer account](https://docs.microsoft.com/office/dev/store/open-a-developer-account).

-## 2. Submit your app
+## Submit your app

-Follow these [step-by-step store submission instructions](https://docs.microsoft.com/office/dev/store/add-in-submission-guide).
+To submit your app, follow these [step-by-step store submission instructions](https://docs.microsoft.com/office/dev/store/add-in-submission-guide).
 When creating a new submission, specify you're submitting a Teams app.

 ### App category mapping